 Dear Parties: Thank you for selecting me (or considering me) to serve as your arbitrator.
-You can expect me to manage your case as a business project whose “deliverables” are an award and an evidentiary record, built in accordance with the parties’ arbitration agreement and any agreed arbitration rules or with the parties’ consent, I prefer to manage arbitration proceedings along generally the following lines; I am always open, of course, to the parties’ suggestions about ways to streamline the case and reduce costs while giving each side a full and fair opportunity to present its case.
+You can expect me to manage your case as a business project whose “deliverables” are an award and an evidentiary record, built in accordance with the parties’ arbitration agreement and any agreed arbitration rules or with the parties’ consent, I prefer to manage arbitration proceedings along generally the following lines.
+I am always open to the parties’ suggestions about ways to streamline the case and reduce costs while giving each side a full and fair opportunity to present its case.

 Table of contents

 When the parties submit detailed written pleadings, I’ve found it useful, before the initial scheduling conference call, for me to:

 i) consolidate the parties’ assertions, along with my initial questions, into a skeleton draft of a statement of the parties’ positions (the “Party Positions”); and

 ii) send that draft to the parties’ counsel for their review and comment.